-These subsequent negotiations (in which the tribes did not directly participate) - also known as the 3 Directors talks - culminated in a January 2013 report to then-Governor Gregoire.254 This report conceded that the process was focused on trying to make progress on management of three pollutants: nutrients, sediment, and bacteria [fecal coliform].
-The report explicitly stated it was not trying to identify practices needed to address all water quality standards, including stream temperature problems and toxics.255
+These subsequent negotiations (in which the tribes did not directly participate) - also known as the 3 Directors talks - culminated in a January 2013 report to then-Governor Gregoire.
+This report conceded that the process was focused on trying to make progress on management of three pollutants: nutrients, sediment, and bacteria [fecal coliform].
+The report explicitly stated it was not trying to identify practices needed to address all water quality standards, including stream temperature problems and toxics.
+255

-The draft report recommended using NRCS practice standards to address pollution from nutrients, sediment, and bacteria.256 No technical justification for the selection of NRCS-based BMPs was provided,257 even though it had already been documented that implementation of NRCS practice standards does not automatically result in compliance with any state water quality standard.258 This further demonstrates that BMP selection was a product of political expediency and not technical, scientific or water quality expertise.
+The draft report recommended using NRCS practice standards to address pollution from nutrients, sediment, and bacteria.
+Sediment, and bacteria.
+Sediment, and bacteria.
+Sediments was provided, sediments that already been documented that implementation of NRCS practice standards does not automatically result in compliance with any state water quality standard.
+This further demonstrates that BMP selection was a product of political expediency and not technical, scientific or water quality expertise.